+If unconscious or having a seizure, call 999 for an ambulance and then contact parents.
+Pictures may not be representative of actual products chosen to be used by child.
 Eventually, if untreated and the blood sugar remains very low, the person will become unconscious.
-If you suspect a Diabetic student is unwell always send to the School Welfare Officer with an escort
+If you suspect a diabetic student is unwell always send the child to the Senior Welfare Officer with an escort